evocn/evocn.github.io/content/posts/intro.md

 town.

 ![Resolutions](/resolutions.jpg)
-Here's a funny shot of my goals in life.
-Truly a man on a mission here.

 ![June and I](/chilling.jpg)
 This is me and my girlfriend June.
-She's my best friend and my partner.
+She's my best friend.

 ![June and I 2!](/with_june.jpg)
-Here's June and I again.

 So now you've seen me, internet!
 I hope that someone out there sees this and joins me out here, vulnerable to the world.